JOHN FUNG PHOTOGRAPHY ARTWORKS

 Why do people suffer?
 What is the root of suffering?

 Where does the pressure of living come from?
 Why must we endure pain?

-Starting from the "Ten Years On", John Fung's photography was based on the focus on humanities, and then explored the problems of urban space with his personal life experience, and gradually expanded his thinking to the world level, returning to the essence.
-The future works of "Unofficial Flowers" all hope to awaken human emotions towards nature and pay attention to issues such as nature and climate change.
-Make people understand that the social environment is based on the natural environment, no matter what people do is related to the climate crisis, and all life on the earth is affected.
+Starting from "Ten Years On", John Fung's photography was based on the focus on humanities, explored the problems of urban space with his personal life experience, and gradually expanded his thinking to the world level, returning to the living essence.
+All works after "One Square Foot", are hoping to awaken human emotions towards nature and pay attention to issues on nature and climate change.
+Make people understand that the social environment is built on the natural environment, that whatever people do is related to the climate crisis and all life on earth is affected.

 ONE SQUARE FOOT

 A reflection of this disorderly and alienated world.
 The listing skyscrapers play out a black comedy, with the absurdities of the society summarised in their teetering forms.

 One Square Foot II continues where One Square Foot left off, but also veers off from questioning the mirage of real estate, to turn its attention to the ontological basis of the material world.
 With a somewhat playful and irrational stance, images in this series change the fundamental structures of the buildings and re-fashion them into geometric shapes floating freely in midair like gemstones.

 LIGHT OF THE CAVEMEN

 Light of the Cavemen is a series of photos taken at night with multiple exposure.
 In these photos, an alternative reality is constructed by innumerable apartment windows.
 One detail in one of them is three pairs of red underwear hanging out a window—supposedly an attractor of good luck.
 To many people, to be a property owner is to realise a dream of future stability and lasting fortune.
 So the irony of this detail is that stability and wealth are actually not to be found in the property, but in the hands of Fortune.